M O N I Q U E B E C K E R

 Biography & Statement

+Monique Becker (*1958, Luxembourg) lives and works in Luxembourg.
 Becker undertook numerous courses including all techniques of painting an drawings at the Art Academies Trier, Bad Reichenhall and Kolbermoor.
 She has had numerous exhibitions abroad, as well as in Luxembourg.

 The artist achieved an honours degree as a master-class student of the Austrian artist Hermann Nitsch and was also a master class student of german artist Markus Lüpertz and austrian artist Siegfried Anzinger.
 Since 2017 Monique Becker is represented by Valerius Gallery.